bford26/bford26.github.io/pages/design/audio-amp.md

 ## Future Work

-Currently, no real circuit has been made a tested.
-This is only the design, so hopefully I can order a PCB after I maKe a perf board prototype and verify the circuit.
-For the prototype I am only missing the two 25k pots and a handful of the capacitors, which I plan to purchase from the UTK parts store.
+Currently no prototype has been made and tested.
+This is only the design, and hopefully I can order a PCB after I maKe a perf board prototype and verify the circuit results to the simulations.
+For the prototype I am only missing the two 25k potentiometers and a handful of the capacitors, which I plan to purchase from the UTK parts store.
 ## Resources

 * Sampson, Dave.
 "Bass Guitar Preamp Design", Baltika Group. [link](http://press.baltikagroup.com/wp-content/uploads/2014/07/Bass-Guitar-Preamp-Design.pdf)